k8s-at-home/docs/docs/guides/pod-gateway.md

 ### Connectivity

-From gateway and routed pods check the following pings:
+From the gateway and routed pods check you can ping the following:

 1. K8S DNS IP (check an stardard port to find out)
    - if this fails, then likelly you forgot setting `NOT_ROUTED_TO_GATEWAY_CIDRS`.